kscalelabs/stompy-live/stompy_live/scripts/DATA.md

 ```

 Then run `python stompy_live/scripts/create-data.py`.
 This
-will create 1000 `.h5` files, one per episode.
+will create 10000 `.json` files, one per episode.

+The data consists of images paired with next move taken by the PPO policy.
+Unsuccessful episodes are trimmed out.